Eswar-11/Python/OOPS/About.md

    1. Inheritance:
        * A class can inherit attributes and behavior methods from another class, called the superclass.
        * A class which inherits from a superclass is called a subclass, also called heir class or child class.

+   2. Encapsulation:
+       * Binding the data ans code together as a single unit.
+       * Securing data by hiding the implementation details to user.

+   3. Abstraction:
+       * Hides the implementation details and only provides the functionality to the user.
+       * You can achieve abstraction using Abstract classes and Interfaces.
+       * Abstract Class cannot be instantiated.
+       * It can only be inherited.